Rmittal21/names/README.markdown

 I organized the code using [ProjectTemplate](http://projecttemplate.net/), an R package that provides a systematic template for organizing code.
 ProjectTemplate also allows for easy loading of the project.

 Have fun!!
+NOTE: The project uses various concepts of R programming and developing R packages.